DinoChiesa/Apigee-GCP-Logging-Example/README.md

 }
 ```

-The examples here are API Proxies that perform all of the above.
+The example here is an API Proxy that performs all of the above.

 ## What's Included?

-There are three versions of the API Proxy included here.
+The example you should follow is:

-* [stackdriver-1](./bundles/inline-token-refresh) refreshes the access_token for stackdriver inline with respect to the API request, using the Java callout;
+* [stackdriver-1](./bundles/inline-builtin-token-refresh) refreshes the access_token for stackdriver inline with respect to the API request, using the GenerateJWT policy;

-* [stackdriver-1a](./bundles/inline-token-refresh) refreshes the access_token for stackdriver inline with respect to the API request, using the GenerateJWT policy;
+There are two other examples included for archival purposes:

-* [stackdriver-2](./bundles/asynchronous-token-refresh-via-nodejs) maintains an asynchronous job to do the token refreshing.
+* [stackdriver-1a](./bundles/DO-NOT-USE--inline-token-refresh) refreshes the access_token for stackdriver inline with respect to the API request, using a legacy Java callout;

-All log to stackdriver either via the ServiceCallout or the JavaScript callout.
+* [stackdriver-2](./bundles/DO-NOT-USE--asynchronous-token-refresh-via-nodejs) maintains an asynchronous job to do the token refreshing.

 ## Required in Edge